survepriyanka/TestingCertification_Project1/README.md

-Andslite-: This project is developed in E-Commerce domain.There are 2 modules to be tested.
+Andslite-: This project is developed in E-Commerce domain.
 It is about buying or selling of LED Torch lights and solar based products over the Internet.
+I have tested this project manually and I have created Test Plan Doc,Test case Doc,Test Scenario Doc,Defect Report.